drivera02Dev/EE417_Rectangular-Microstrip-Patch-Antenna-with-Coaxial-Feeding-at-10-GHz-Resonance/README.md

-# EE417_Rectangular Microstrip Patch Antenna with Coaxial Feeding at 10 GHz Resonance
+Rectangular Microstrip Patch Antenna with Coaxial Feeding at 10 GHz Resonance

 This project had the following requirements and was simulated in CST Studio Suite
 • 𝑆11- parameter for the resonant frequency needs to be 10 GHz